What is parvovirus and should parents worry about it?

 The rash might be mildly itchy.

 “The rash is very distinctive and has a ‘lace-like’ appearance, different from most infectious rashes that we see,” Dr. Pellman says.
-“The rash slowly spreads and may even come and go for days afterwards, especially when there is greater skin blood flow, like after having a bath or running around.”
+“It can slowly spread and may even come and go for days afterwards, especially when there is greater skin blood flow, like after having a bath or running around.”

 Do all kids get a rash from parvovirus?